Add new issue status to all workflows by default

 from the patch will accomplish that.
 I'll leave that to the person committing this.

-#5 Updated by Yehuda Katz almost 6 years ago
+#5 Updated by Yehuda Katz about 6 years ago

 Updated patch for Redmine current trunk.